t-sasatani/serial-toolbox/docs/source/index.rst

-.. serial-util documentation master file, created by sphinx-quickstart on Fri Apr 12 19:32:44 2024.
+.. serial-toolbox documentation master file, created by sphinx-quickstart on Fri Apr 12 19:32:44 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.